Maria Quisling: Police investigation and arrest

 After Mrs. Prytz moved from Oslo, Maria Quisling was left without a place to live.
-The authorities gave her access to two rooms in "Villa Maihaugen" in Vinderen in Oslo which belonged to a man who was imprisoned for having cooperated with the German occupation government.
+The authorities gave her access to two rooms in Villa Maihaugen in Vinderen in Oslo which belonged to a man who was imprisoned for having cooperated with the German occupation government.
 Several other wives of the NS leadership got rooms in the same house, and Quisling and the others attracted negative reactions from neighbours and the press.

 On 29 August 1945, Dagbladet had a headline saying "Why is Mrs. Quisling not in Prison?"
 In the article, the journalist wrote "Nobody has more supported the Germans and the Nazis than Mrs. Quisling and she benefited in all kind of ways during her man’s time in power.
 It’s misguided politeness to treat her milder than other traitors."

 In February 1946, she was summoned for questioning at Victoria Terrasse.
 She was asked about her background, her activities in Nasjonal Samling and her life during the occupation.
 In March, the police searched her home.
 Working on a theory that Quisling in May 1945, had encouraged Vidkun to armed resistance, they arrested her on 31 May 1946.
-The prosecutors dropped the charges of encouraging armed resistance, but she was charged with having been a member of NS, for having represented the occupation regime in her position as Vidkun's wife, for having encouraged Vidkun to use public funds to decorate their homes, and for having received goods the occupation regime had confiscated from the Royal Castle.
+The prosecutors dropped the charges of encouraging armed resistance, but she was charged with having been a member of NS, for having represented the occupation regime in her position as Vidkun's wife, for having encouraged Vidkun to use public funds to decorate their homes, and for having received goods the occupation regime had confiscated from the royal palace.

 On 17 June, she met in court for a preliminary hearing (forhørsretten) where she explained herself and denied all charges.
 The court was open for the public and attracted much attention.

 She was released on 18 June 1946 as the court did not find grounds to keep her in custody.
 The investigation continued, but on 8 April 1948, Quisling was informed that all charges against her had been dropped.

 Historian Hans Fredrik Dahl has questioned why she was not convicted of anything, particularly since she was a member of NS.